alanwsmith/doc-write-image-loader/README.md

 -------------

 - (all the TODOs in the code comments)
-- Setup the config options so it doesn't matter what order the image sizes are defined.
 - Make sure all dimensions are converted to integers.
 - Slice off extra pixels when division doesn't results in an integer.
 - Test hitting the max source height and refining the parameters if that happens.